turboMaCk/glue/README.md

         ]
 ```

 This completes the changes to `Model`.
-Now we need to update our `update` function so it can handle the `Even` message.
+Now we want to update `update` function so it can handle the `Even` message.

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )